 Persons 60 and Over: Persons 60 or over may call CLEAR*Sr at 1-888-387-7111, regardless of income.

-This publication provides general information concerning your rights and responsibilities.
-It is not intended as a substitute for specific legal advice.
-This information is current as of the date of its printing, November 2012.
+This publication provides general information concerning your rights and duties.
+It is not intended to replace specific legal advice.
+This information is correct as of December 2016.